-Type and Description of Motion 1 Unless introduced by a committee 2 Listed in descending order of precedence 3 If committee has not begun consideration of the question 4 Affirmative vote only 5 Negative vote (sustaining objection or withdrawal) only in order when another has the floor Reconsidered Negative vote (sustaining objection or withdrawal) only Ruled on by presiding officer Must be enforced by the presiding officer on demand of one member unless set aside by a two-thirds vote Must be enforced by the presiding officer on demand of one member In order when ar Can Be Recon 1.
-Main Motion: A formal stated or written proposal from a member or committee that requires action by the assembly. yes yes majori / no yes Subsidiary Motions : Motions that assist the assembly in dealing with a main motion.
-Allows the assembly to temporarily set aside the pending question to take care of other urgent items. yes no no majori b.
-Previous Question: Curtails debate and calls for an immediate vote on the pending / no no question before the assembly. yes no no 2/3 no yes c.
-Limit or Extend Limits of Debate: Allowing for unusually shorter or longer debate on motions. yes no yes 2/3 no yes d.
-Postpone to a Certain Time (Postpone Definitely):Delay consideration of a mainyesyesyesmotion to a later specified time.yesyesmajority / no yes e.
-Commit (Refer): To send the pending question to committee for further investigation and/or rewording. / no yes f.
-Amend: To modify the wording of a main motion yes yes yes majori yes g.
-Postpone Indefinitely: A motion that the assembly decline to take a position on the main question. yes 4 3.
-Privileged Motions : Motions for consideration of special matters of immediate and overriding importance which, without debate, should be allowed to interrupt consideration of anything else. a.
-Fix the Time to Which to Adjourn: To arrange the time and location of a continuation of current meeting. b.
-Adjourn: To immediately end a meeting even if business is pending. yes no majority or major / no / no yes no Bearing Asked State of the Office of the Office Office of / no no c.
-Recess: A short intermission of specified duration within a meeting. yes no yes majori 1 c.
-Recess: A short intermission of specified duration within a meeting. yes no yes majori d.
-Question of Privilege: Questions the rights and privileges of assembly or members. no no no ye s ye no
+Type and Description of Motion 1 Unless introduced by a committee 2 Listed in descending order of precedence 3 If committee has not begun consideration of the question Affirmative vote only 5 Negative vote (sustaining objection or withdrawal) only Ruled on by presiding officer Must be enforced by the presiding officer on demand of one member unless set aside by a two-thirds vote Must be enforced by the presiding officer on demand of one member Requires Second Debateable Amendable Vote Required for Adoption In order when another has the floor Can Be Reconsidered 1.
+Main Motion: A formal stated or written proposal from a member or committee that requires action by the assembly. yes yes yes majority no yes 2.
+Subsidiary Motions : Motions that assist the assembly in dealing with a main motion. a.
+Lay on the Table: Allows the assembly to temporarily set aside the pending question to take care of other urgent items. yes no no majority no no b.
+Previous Question : Curtails debate and calls for an immediate vote on the pending question before the assembly. yes no no 2/3 no yes c.
+Limit or Extend Limits of Debate: Allowing for unusually shorter or longer debate on motions. yes no ves 2/3 no yes d.
+Postpone to a Certain Time (Postpone Definitely): Delay consideration of a main motion to a later specified time. yes yes yes majority no yes e.
+Commit (Refer): To send the pending question to committee for further investigation and/or rewording. yes 3 f.
+Amend: To modify the wording of a main motion yes yes yes yes majority majority no no yes g.
+Postpone Indefinitely: A motion that the assembly decline to take a position on the main question. yes yes no majority no yes 4 Privileged Motions : Motions for consideration of special matters of immediate and overriding importance , - , - ,- , - which, without debate, should be allowed to interrupt consideration of anything else. a.
+Fix the Time to Which to Adjourn: To arrange the time and location of a continuation of current meeting. yes no yes majority no yes b.
+Adjourn: To immediately end a meeting even if business is pending. yes no no majority no no , , , , , , , , , , , , , , , , , , , , 1400 majority c.
+Recess: A short intermission of specified duration within a meeting. yes no yes majority no no c.
+Recess: A short intermission of specified duration within a meeting. d.
+Question of Privilege: Questions the rights and privileges of assembly or members. yes no no no yes no